bento-platform/katsu/chord_metadata_service/mohpackets/data/README.md

 5. Modify `relationships.json` if needed
 6. Run `convert.py` to generate the final data

-*NOTE*: The synthetic data provided is intended for frontend testing.
+*NOTE*: The synthetic data provided here is intended for frontend testing, and the logic is not strictly enforced.
 For other types of testing purposes, it is recommended to create your own data to ensure accuracy.